saikyun/kickstart-sdl/README.md

 ### Enable running remotely signed PowerShell Scripts

-This allows essentially any powershell scripts to run on your system.
+This allows essentially any PowerShell scripts to run on your system.

 As an alternative, you can just copy / paste the contents of the .ps1 scripts mentioned below, into your PowerShell.